open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 installer that can do that for you.
 This section will show how auto-instrument a simple php `laravel` application created from scratch.

-First step is to create a demo application.
+The first step is to create a demo application.
 Here we use the popular [laravel](https://laravel.com/docs/10.x/installation) framework:

 ```sh
 composer create-project laravel/laravel example-app
 ```

-Next, we have to install [opentelemetry-instrumentation-installer](https://packagist.org/packages/open-telemetry/opentelemetry-instrumentation-installer).
+Next, install
+[opentelemetry-instrumentation-installer](https://packagist.org/packages/open-telemetry/opentelemetry-instrumentation-installer).

 ```sh